ENNOVA-LLC/ExcelPy_Optimizer/README.md

 1. Open the `optimizer.py` script in a Python editor or IDE.
 2. Modify the path to the Excel workbook in the script to point to your file.
 3. Run the script.
 The optimization results will be written to the Excel file, and candidate solutions will be printed in a new sheet named "Solutions".

+Refer to the `optimizer_demo.xlsx` file for an example of how to configure the optimization.

 ## Script Overview